 To adapt to ever-evolving industry trends, USC Kaufman continuously recruits active professionals who are recognized in the dance field to join the faculty as Artists in Residence.
-In addition to our current Artists in Residence below, previous Artists in Residence include Aszure Barton.
+In addition to our current Artists in Residence below, previous Artists in Residence include Aszure Barton and Barak Marshall.

 Hope Boykin is a choreographer, performer and former member of the Alvin Ailey American Dance Theater.
 An original member of Complexions Contemporary Ballet, she also danced with Philadanco.
 Boykin serves as Artistic Lead for Kennedy Center Dance Lab and is an inspirational speaker.
 An educator, creator, mover and motivator, she believes “…there are no limits.”

 Michael Breeden is a repetiteur for Justin Peck, having staged his works for Hong Kong Ballet, Ballet Arizona Indiana University, Princeton University and Miami City Ballet.
 He co-founded the podcast ‘Conversations On Dance,’ and has danced professionally with Boston Ballet II, Miami City Ballet, Pennsylvania Ballet, Oregon Ballet Theatre and Suzanne Farrell Ballet.